Matthew-SA/super-slackboy/README.md

   }, [id])
 ```

-* Persistant Messages - All older messages are handled through standard routes and the database, and will render chat history upon page load.
+* Chat Channels with persistent Messages - Channel logic is handled in the backend to keep conversations private and prevent abuse by the frontend user.
+Additionally, Channel names in the sidebar will bold when user has unread messages.
+All previous messages are handled through standard routes and the database, and will render upon page load.

 ```ruby
   def show # view a channel and its connected messages.